 Make use of the space in your bio section to provide an introduction to your business.
 The following questions will give you pointers about what to include:

 Although your Instagram bio has nothing to do with actual SEO and making your information more searchable (you can breathe now), you should still put some emphasis on your keywords.
 These are any individual words or phrases that your company hopes to be identified with, like “t-shirt designer” or “calligrapher.”
 Consider the power of each word in association with your brand.
 As you fill out your bio and provide information about your company – like your slogan, products, and services, skills and values – put thought into your word choice.

 08. Lead the way with a strong CTA

 Another direction you can take with your bio text is to treat it like a CTA (call-to-action).
 This is a short phrase that prompts your viewers to act immediately.
 To embed this suggestion into your bio, you can say something along the lines of ‘shop our summer sale on our website,’ while also linking to the sale page of your online store in the website section.
-If you’re looking for guidance on how to craft an engaging one, browse these tips to master CTAs.

 09. Express yourself